jeremysrand/wordlesolve/README.md

 ## Future

 I would like to turn this into a desktop application or new desk accessory.
 Probably a new desk accessory.
-The text based input
+The text based input is prone to user error.
+But if this was a GUI, then once you mark a letter as correct, then the GUI could automatically lock that character in as correct.
+That way you wouldn't have to keep telling the solver over and over stuff it already knows and you don't run the risk of contradicting yourself.